Skip to main content

 The “SPARK” Model for Practicing Mindfulness

 Much has been written about the benefits of mindfulness.
-While there are several ways to practice mindfulness, the image that conjures up in most people's minds when they think about mindfulness is of a person in some kind of Yoga pose breathing mindfully.
+While there are several ways to practice mindfulness, the image that comes to most people's minds when they think about mindfulness is of a person in a yoga pose, breathing mindfully.
 Well, mindfulness certainly goes beyond these stereotypical characterizations across popular media.
-There are practical ways to approach mindfulness, which appear less amorphous than what some traditional practices may look like, and this article talks about one such practice.
+There are practical ways to approach mindfulness that appear less amorphous than some traditional practices, and this article discusses one such practice.
 Before we delve into the details of this particular practice, it would be prudent to first define what mindfulness exactly means.

 In simple terms, mindfulness is moment-to-moment awareness of your present experience with curiosity, openness, and acceptance.
 Knowing what you are doing while doing it is the essence of mindfulness practice (Kabat-Zinn, 2013).
 Mindfulness is not approached with an attitude of getting to someplace better, or getting something, or fixing what we don’t like.
-Mindfulness is shifting your relationship to your experience simply by observing the arising and passing of emotion, physical sensation, thought, or mental image instead of being consumed by these (Pleas & Muscara, 2017).
+Mindfulness is shifting your relationship to your experience by observing the arising and passing of emotions, physical sensations, thoughts, or mental images, rather than being consumed by them (Pleas & Muscara, 2017).
 Mindfulness-based treatments are an established modality for treating and preventing depression (Khoury et al., 2013).
 These interventions work by countering the tendency to ruminate by training people with depression to relate to their unpleasant thoughts, feelings, and bodily sensations as temporary products of the mind rather than identifying with them or treating them as accurate reflections of reality (Williams et al., 2007).
-The SPARK model is a mindfulness practice that can be used to take an intentional pause during stressful moments to respond to thoughts and emotions rather than reacting to them in an unhelpful way.
+The SPARK model is a mindfulness practice that helps you take an intentional pause during stressful moments to respond to thoughts and emotions rather than react in an unhelpful way.
 The acronym SPARK identifies the five stages of mindfulness – Stopping (or Slowing), Perceiving, Allowing, Reflecting, and Knowing and is described in more detail next (Kaplan & Chang, 2017).

-Perceiving: You tune into some aspect of your immediate experience and make an effort to maintain that awareness over time.
+Perceiving: You tune in to an aspect of your immediate experience and try to maintain that awareness over time.
 At this stage, you pay attention to how you perceive the experience in various senses – what you see, feel, hear, taste, and smell.
 In addition, you observe your thoughts, emotions, behaviors, and intentions.
 The key attitude here is one of curiosity – you discover inquisitively what is unfolding in real-time.

-Allowing: During this critical stage of mindfulness, you will enable yourself to experience the present moment with an attitude of kindness and acceptance.
-This includes allowing yourself to experience any disturbing thoughts, painful sensations, traumatic memories, or hurtful emotions and also allowing yourself to experience your aversive reactions to these.
+Allowing: During this critical stage of mindfulness, you will allow yourself to experience the present moment with kindness and acceptance.
+This includes allowing yourself to experience any disturbing thoughts, painful sensations, traumatic memories, or hurtful emotions, and also allowing yourself to experience your aversive reactions to these.
 If it helps, you can say, “Yes” or “It’s OK that…” For example, you may say, “Yes, this is painful,” or “Yes, I don’t like this,” or “It’s OK to feel that tension in my chest.”

 Reflecting: Reflecting is the process of asking yourself questions about what is being observed and experienced.
 These questions will provide insights into your mind, personality, relationships, and perception of your external environment.
 For example, ask yourself if you perceive an intense sensation in your body.
 “What does this feeling want me to know?” or “Is this me?” or “How do I understand this?”
 If you have a persistent thought or belief, then ask yourself, “How old is this thought?” or “Who does this thought remind me of?” or “Is this who I am?”
-Responses to these questions will open the door to a greater understanding of yourself at a deeper level.
+Responses to these questions will open the door to a deeper understanding of yourself.

 Knowing: Knowing embodies the outcome of the reflecting process.
 What emerges from this practice are various “truths” that resonate with your inner core and can be profoundly life-changing.

 Mindfulness reins in the “now” or “presence” into your consciousness.
 According to Eckhart Tolle, author of the book The Power of Now, too much future and not enough presence leads to unease, anxiety, tension, stress, and worry.
 Too much past and not enough presence leads to guilt, regret, resentment, grievances, sadness, bitterness, and unforgiveness (Tolle, 1999).
-Mindfulness, through its focus on now, provides a tool to counter the aforementioned negative emotional states.
+Mindfulness, by focusing on the present moment, provides a tool to counter the aforementioned negative emotional states.
 Integrate mindfulness into the fabric of your life, day after day, year after year.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.